Why, how and when to offer a sincere apology

-Let your words incubate for a couple of days, reread it several times, and imagine the receiver in different moods: angry, sad or happy.
-Before you send/give a letter, let a trusted person read it first to eliminate any blind spots and prevent unintended consequences as much as you can.
+Let your words incubate for a couple of days, reread your letter or card several times, and imagine the receiver in different moods: angry, sad or happy.

 I realise that my behaviour / oversight / omission was totally inappropriate, inexcusable and disrespectful.

-I can only imagine the hurt / distress / embarrassment / awkwardness I have caused to… and the damage that has done to our relationship / your reputation / your chances of… / your trust in me (be sure not to talk about yourself here!).
+I can only imagine the hurt / distress / embarrassment / awkwardness I have caused to… and the damage that it has done to our relationship / your reputation / your chances of… / your trust in me (be careful not to talk about yourself here!).

-I hope that you will allow me the opportunity to express my apologies again in person.
+I hope that you will allow me the opportunity to express my apology again in person.